Spanish-American Model Sara Natividad Is A Smokeshow In A Tiny Orange Bikini

-In the snap, Sara wore a revealing triangle-cut bikini top that showed off her cleavage and her long, lean abdomen.
-Her hip tattoo was also visible.
-On her lower half, the beauty rocked her high-leg panties, ensuring that her admirers got a fantastic visual of her slender thighs and the swell of her perky booty.
+In the snap, Sara wore a revealing triangle-cut bikini top that showed off her cleavage and her long, lean abdomen, as well as her hip tattoo.
+On her lower half, the beauty rocked high-leg panties, ensuring that her admirers got a fantastic visual of her slender thighs and the swell of her perky booty.

 Sara’s facial expression was perfectly suited to the flirtatious shot.
 She looked right into the camera with a smirk on her plump lips while she playfully tugged on a loose strand of hair.
 Her other hand laid flat on the side of her thigh.

 Sara left her gorgeous ombré hair down in loose curls.
-To complete her look, she donned a little makeup, such as mascara and lipstick.
+To complete her look, she wore a minimal makeup application that included mascara and lipstick.
 She accessorized with a simple silver ring, and it looked like she recently had her nails manicured.

 “Omg pure goddess,” gushed one admirer, adding a heart-eyes emoji to their remark.